 Students of the International Baccalaureate are usually required to achieve a level of performance of 38–40 points, including core points, with 6s and 7s in the higher-level subjects.

 We welcome the valuable skills developed by students studying within the Curriculum for Excellence.
 As Scottish Highers and Advanced Highers retain the same content and standards, our offers for students from Scotland will remain the same.
 We would usually expect AAAAB or AAAAA in Scottish Highers, supplemented by two or more Advanced Highers.
 The University currently sets conditional offers that require AAB if a student is able to take three Advanced Highers; where this is not possible then a student would be expected to achieve AA in two Advanced Highers, as well as an A grade in an additional Higher course taken in Year 6.
 For further information please read our response to Scottish qualifications reform.

-Successful candidates would typically have SAT Reasoning Test scores of at least 700 in Critical Reading and Mathematics and also 700 or more in Writing, giving a combined score of at least 2,100, or ACT with a score of at least 32 out of 36.
+Successful candidates would typically have the SAT Reasoning Test with at least 1,400 in Critical Reading and Mathematics and also 700 or more in Writing, giving a combined score of at least 2,100, or ACT with a score of at least 32 out of 36.
 We would also expect Grade 5 in three or more Advanced Placement tests in appropriate subjects or SAT Subject Tests in three appropriate subjects at 700 or better.

 Other international qualifications